Fri. morning Jan. 2

 Psalm 18:1-30

-𝙍: My God lights up my darkness.
+𝙍: The LORD my God will enlighten my darkness.

 I love You, O LORD, my strength.

-my shield, and the horn of my salvation,
+my shield and the horn of my salvation, my stronghold.

-I will call upon the LORD, who is worthy to be praised;
+I will call upon the LORD, who is worthy to be praised,

-so shall I be saved from my enemies. 𝙍
+so shall I be saved from my enemies.

 The cords of death encompassed me;

-the torrents of chaos overwhelmed me.
+the torrents of destruction assailed me.

-The cords of Sheol entangled me;
+The cords of Sheol surrounded me;

 the snares of death confronted me.